DFE-Digital/early-years-foundation-recovery/README.md

 - `bin/docker-files` changes the ownership of files to your current user, files generated inside containers are created by *root*
 - `bin/docker-kill` brings down any active project containers
-- `bin/docker-prune-containers` deletes all project containers
+- `bin/docker-prune` deletes all project containers and volumes
 - `bin/docker-prune-images` deletes all tagged images

 The commands run common tasks inside containers: